 ARTISTIC CONCERNS / STATEMENT

-Through the years I have created works with underlying meanings that celebrate diversities, visual kinetics, compare identities and or speak of timely narratives pertaining to the concrete world.
+Through the years I have created works with underlying meanings that speak of timely narratives pertaining to the concrete world.
 In our ever-emerging global society, communication that apply to all has become of great importance.
-In recent times, I have employed what I refer to as form signaling while referencing modern color science.
+In recent times, I have employed what is referred to as form signaling while referencing modern color science.
 These practices test our psychological and emotional reactions of how we perceive form and color.
 This task refines the relationship between the viewers' perceptual parameters and their personal associations while offering a multilayered aesthetic experience which allows the works to communicate more universally.

 I am exploring the use of color and form beyond cultural contexts to communicate fundamental truths about human reaction and communication.
 With regard to form signaling, broad tested results support the notion that diagonal and angular configurations are associated with threat, while rounded forms are linked to pleasure and more feminine impressions.
 As for colors, broad tested results prove that warmer colors signal optimism, energy, passion and danger, while cooler are more calming.
 Black suggests mystery, power and elegance but also can suggest sadness and anger when applied in a different context.
 Varied color combinations can fuel complex results.

 Preferring the more biomorphic over the rectilinear, my hybrid works interconnect sculpture, painting, installation and architectural studies.
 While Post Minimalism and Conceptualism were a starting point, these works differ.
 In my more current works, multiple elements are used to suggests a transition or to isolate the source from the conclusion.

 To ensure invention, I reference the subconscious mind by performing a type of meditation that clears my mind of prior influences then create a series of sketches from a first notion in search of unrealized forms or uncommon pairings.
 After sketches are realized the armatures are built and skinned with canvas.
 At this point I up-load these photographs to Photoshop to make color field and transparency decisions prior to painting.
 I often work in a chronologically numbered series recognizing that linear research seems to bear deeper discoveries while telling an evolutionary story.